 Short-term Care: Facilitates Functional Improvement

-This tells you the percentage of short-term patients that saw functional improvements, such as with activities of daily living.
+This indicates the percent of short-term stay residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.

 Nearby Hospitals